Elmahallawy/elmahallawy.github.io/_pages/projects.md

 ---
-layout: page
+#layout: page
-title: Projects
+#title: Projects
-permalink: /projects/
+#permalink: /projects/
-description: A growing collection of your cool projects.
+#description: A growing collection of your cool projects.
-nav: true
+#nav: true
-nav_order: 3
+#nav_order: 3
-display_categories: [work, fun]
+#display_categories: [work, fun]
-horizontal: false
+#horizontal: false
 ---
+I am showcasing here some of the projects I have completed as well as ongoing projects.
 <!-- pages/projects.md -->
 <div class="projects">
 {% if site.enable_project_categories and page.display_categories %}